JoinColony/ColonyFrontEndLivingStandard/codeQuality/index.md

 Each fragment will also generate a corresponding interface. **Please make sure to re-export all fragments from `graphql/types.ts` to avoid confusion between fragments and entire object types from schema**

 ## GraphQL best practices
-- Use fragments to generate the types you need in the CDapp.
+- Use fragments to generate the types you need in the CDapp and to reduce duplication between queries/mutations.
 Remember to re-export fragments from `graphql/types.ts`.
 - Consider the query size.
 The more fields you add, the longer it will take to fetch - maybe not all fields are needed at the same time and some could be fetched separately?
 This is especially true for relationship fields (linking to other models) or fields resolved by lambdas.
 - Relationship fields should be nullable unless you're certain the related object will exist.
 Otherwise, the entire operation will fail.
 - In the schema, the convention is to use the word "ID" whenever it means a unique database ID of a model vs. "native ID" when it refers to an on-chain ID (which might not be unique).
+- When polling for data resulting from a transaction, use `getSafePollingInterval` helper to poll at most as often as the block time on a given chain.

 ## Refactoring